Model City Hall

 – Model City Hall’s Mission

-Model City Hall is a federally registered Canadian non-profit (986688-4) dedicated to encouraging youth involvement in local politics.
+Model City Hall is a federally registered Canadian nonpartisan non-profit (986688-4) dedicated to encouraging youth involvement in local politics.
 Our non-profit is well-known for organizing the Model City Hall Conference, the first conference in Canada to simulate municipal politics for youth at no cost.
-We hold conferences in the City of Toronto and City of Hamilton.
 We also host Youth Speak Up events during federal and provincial election campaigns and give youth a forum for their voices to be heard outside the context of the annual conference.

-The Model City Hall conference gives students from the Greater Toronto Hamilton Area the opportunity to assume the role of councillors, trustees, and health practitioners to debate municipal topics and collaborate to craft and pass motions.
-These resolutions are submitted to City Hall officials, creating a dialogue between the decision makers of today and tomorrow.
-Participating in these committees allows student to experience municipal politics from a hands-on perspective.
+The Model City Hall conference gives students the opportunity to assume the role of councillors, trustees, and health practitioners to debate municipal topics and collaborate to craft and pass motions.
+These resolutions are submitted to City Hall officials.
 Students learn about policymaking and sharpen their leadership, critical thinking, and public speaking skills.

 According to the City of Toronto, voter turnout during the 2014 municipal election was approximately 54.67%, with eligible voters aged 18 – 24 comprising the bulk of abstentions.
-There are many factors associated with a lack of turnout. but the problem still stands: youth are disengaged from local politics.
+The problem still stands: youth are disengaged from local politics.

 What Does Model City Hall Do?

 We welcome students from low-income communities and other identities and marginalized backgrounds.
 Model City Hall aims for diversity and inclusivity.

 We help facilitate the creation of resolutions that are submitted to City Hall officials with the goal of creating a dialogue between the decision makers of today and tomorrow.
 In addition, invite prominent politicians, trustees, journalists, and non-profit leaders to our events and empower students to directly engage with community leaders.